-On rare occasions, the College is closed due to emergency situations such as hazardous weather conditions, power outages or other circumstances which might hamper the normal business of the College.
+On rare occasions, the College may close due to emergency situations such as hazardous weather conditions, power outages or other circumstances which might hamper the normal business of the College.
 Individuals released from work or told not to report as scheduled will be paid based on their normal work schedule.
-Staff members should record such time as time worked on their time sheets with a notation that the College was closed.
+Hourly staff members should record such time as time worked on their time sheet with a notation that the College was closed.

 Because of the essential nature of their work, Campus Safety and Physical Plant personnel are expected to report to work or continue to work their regular schedule, even when the College is closed, unless they are specifically instructed otherwise.
-Compensation for those hours worked will be at straight time.
+In addition, other College personnel may be deemed essential as required by their department based on factors such as the type of event, the time of year, etc. In rare instances, employees may be asked to work from home.
+Hourly employees required to work their shift during a closure period will be compensated at a rate of two times their base rate for those hours worked during their shift.
 Overtime or other premium pay will only be paid when due as a result of normal overtime guidelines.
 Individuals who have any questions regarding their need to report to work as scheduled when the College is closed, should contact their supervisor.
+Essential personnel who are scheduled to work during a closure period and do not report may be required to use earned time.